aprilsourz/freelunch-api/README.md

 I kept a running list of bugs and features.
 This helped me to stay on task without forgetting about the loose ends.

+## Challenges
+This is the first project I've done that has to types of users.
+That added a layer of complexity.
+I had to handle authorization based on account type in the back end and the front end.
+I used if statements in controller actions to run differrent blocks of code based on the users account type.
+I think there is a more elegant solution to be found for authorization.
+Using nested if blocks will not scale well.

+## Future iterations

+* Implement full messaging system, allowing for more than one back and forth between the recruiter and engineer.
+* Allow users to select a location, a recruiter could then filter through the engineers by proximity.
+This would utilize geo tagging with the google maps API.
+* Build a complete profile page for a user including a profile picture, favorite foods, bio, etc..

 ## API end-points

 | Verb   | Path                   |   Controller#Action     |